The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 The biggest decision you can make to impact your price is whether to add on Lemonade’s optional Preventative (Great for dogs/cats) or Preventative+ (Incredible for dogs/cats) packages.

 Adding the Preventative+ package will roughly double your monthly premiums.
-The cost of the optional basic coverage add-ons weren’t that substantial, and it seemed worthwhile to us.
+The cost of the optional basic coverage add-ons wasn’t that substantial, and it seemed worthwhile to us.

 Increasing or decreasing your deductible or reimbursement rate will also change your price.
 But in our experience, it only changed by roughly $5 per month in either direction.